philips-labs/pca-reimagine-cdl/README.md

     $> python download.py patients
     ```

-    This will prompt you for HSP IAM PASSWORD and then create a file patients.txt in the current folder with all patients MR identifiers from study
+    This will prompt you for HSP IAM PASSWORD and then create a file patients.txt in the OUTPUT_DIR with all patients MR identifiers from study
 6. Download metadata for all patients

     ```bash
-    $> python download.py patient-metadata <OUTPUT-DIRECTORY>
+    $> python download.py patient-metadata
     ```

-    This will create a subfolder per patient in the OUTPUT-DIRECTORY and create a file metadata.json in it which will have information about the AWS S3 buckets where the patient information is available.
+    This will create a subfolder per patient in the OUTPUT_DIR and create a file metadata.json in it which will have information about the AWS S3 buckets where the patient information is available.
     This step can fail due to expiry of HSP Access Token.
 If so, please delete the last patient folder that was created (See error message on console) and restart this step.
 It will start downloading only for the remaining patients and patients for whom subfolder is already present will be skipped.

 7. Download actual patient data

     ```bash
-    $> python download.py patient-data <OUTPUT-DIRECTORY>
+    $> python download.py patient-data
     ```

-    This step will download DICOM data and BIOSAMPLES data in the patient subfolder under OUTPUT-DIRECTORY.
+    This step will download DICOM data and BIOSAMPLES data in the patient subfolder under OUTPUT_DIR.
 I haven’t executed the steps for all the patients in one shot, so let me know if this step throws any errors.

 ### Community